taravatp/Panopic-Feature-Pyramid-Network/README.md

 ## Results:

 **To Do List:
--[X] Train the instance segmentation model.
+- [x] Train the instance segmentation model.
--[X]  Train the semantic segmentation model.
+- [x]  Train the semantic segmentation model.
--[X] combine the results of instance segmentation and semantic segmentation to produce results.
+- [x] Combine the results of instance segmentation and semantic segmentation to produce results.
--[] Train the joint mdoel
+- [] Train the joint mdoel